BACK TO HOME

 For the next two seasons, until Army met Navy at the end of the 1950 season, the Cadets had only two close calls, a 14-13 win over Penn and a 7-0 win over Stanford.

 The 1949 team finished 9-0, including wins over Penn State and Michigan.
-But pollsters, reacting to accusations that Army's schedule - containing such lightweights as Davidson, Harvard and Fordham - was weak, ranked the Cadets only sixth nationally.
+But pollsters, reacting to accusations that Army's schedule - which did contain such lightweights as Davidson, Harvard and Fordham - was weak, ranked the Cadets only sixth nationally.

 Nevertheless, Blaik was no less proud of this team than if it had finished number one, pointing to it as one of the reasons why a man stays in coaching: "Once in a while you are lucky enough to have the thrill and satisfaction of working with a group of men who are willing to make every sacrifice to achieve a goal, and then experience the achieving of it with them.
 In this, believe me, there is a payment that can't be matched in any other pursuit."

 The 1950 Army squad was one of West Point's finest, and its quarterback was a second-classman (junior) named Bob Blaik.
 The coach's son, Bob was also a star baseball and hockey player at West Point.
-Young Blaik had played very little in 1949 as the backup to starter Arnold Galiffa, but now, he was Army's punter as well as its quarterback.
-In the words of his own father, "he was superior as passer, punter, ball-handler, and field general."
+Young Blaik had played very little in 1949 as the backup to starter Arnold Galiffa, but now, he was Army's quarterback, and its pnter as well.
+In the words of his own father, "He was superior as passer, punter, ball-handler, and field general."